-According to the Wisconsin Ceded Territory Manoomin Inventory (David, 2010), "Rice Creek supports significant amounts of rice.
+According to the 2010 Wisconsin Ceded Territory Manoomin Inventory (David, 2010), "Rice Creek supports significant amounts of rice.
 However, the section currently marked on the Surface Water Viewer (above Round Lake) is not known to support appreciable amounts of rice except very close to its mouth on Round Lake.
 The section between Round Lake and Big Lake supports substantial beds, and including along this section is a small unnamed (Duck) lake (seen in above images).
 Rice is also abundant on the section between County Road K and the unnamed water body above Island Lake" (David, 2010).

-Exhibit 8 displays GLIFWC's estimated acreages (via aerial survey) of wild rice in Rice Creek.
-During each aerial survey, estimated density was also recorded (different colors in
+Exhibit 9 displays GLIFWC's estimated acreages (via aerial survey) of wild rice in Rice Creek.
+During each aerial survey, estimated density was also recorded (different colors in Exhibit 9).
+The densest wild rice stands were recorded from 1999 to 2002, and again in 2011 and 2012.
+In 2003, both the acreage and the density of wild rice had diminished.
+In the following years, the acreage and density of wild rice fluctuated.
+After low acreage and density in 2007, the number of acres and the density increased throughout the years.
+The largest estimated acreage was seen in 2012 and 2013 (29 acres).

-Exhibit 8).
-As we can see, the densest wild rice stands were recorded from 1999 to 2002.
-In 2003, both the acreage and the density of wild rice diminished.
-The largest estimated acreage was seen in 2008 (22 acres).
-By comparing the 2003 and 2008 aerial images above with the estimated acreages in Exhibit 8, we have a better idea of what "sparse-medium" and "medium-dense" rice stands look like.
+By comparing the 2003 and 2008 aerial images above with the estimated acreages in Exhibit 9, we have a better idea of what "medium-dense" and "sparse-medium" rice stands look like.
+No densities were available for 2014; however, aerial images are made available (above).

+(Adapted from David, 1999-2015)